This is the second of our 4 parts series on choosing and implementing an expense management tool.

 Once you’ve finished collecting information, you should have a complete picture of what you’re trying to achieve.
 You should be able to answer questions such as:

-- Are we open to challenge our current processes ?
+- Are we open to challenging our current processes?

 Plan For The Future